Eating clean is a lifestyle — not a diet.

 Ultra Processed Sweeteners

 Ultra processed and refined sweeteners (or “artificial sweeteners”) include sugar substitutes, high-intensity sweeteners, and sugar alcohols.
 Unlike the naturally occurring sweeteners described above, ultra processed sweeteners do not exist in nature and have not been used by humans for thousands of years.
-Even more concerning, is the fact that recent research suggests consumers of ultra processed sweeteners may be at greater risk of obesity and metabolic disease – the diseases we’re trying to avoid.
+Even more concerning, is the fact that recent research suggests consumers of ultra processed sweeteners may be at greater risk of obesity and metabolic disease.
 Examples of ultra processed and refined sweeteners include, but are not limited to, the following:

 - Agave nectar;